 People who are supporters of Australia’s wild horses include both those who could be classified as animal rights advocates and those who are committed to a cultural understanding of Australia’s landscapes.
 For many of Australia’s indigenous Aboriginal people, who historically formed the backbone of the pastoral industry as mounted stock herders, wild horses represent the families of the horses they rode and loved, and they feel the horses should be left to live their lives undisturbed.
 Horses, for them, are legitimate members of the ecological and cultural community.
 Many Aboriginal people are also strongly opposed to ‘shooting to waste’ – shooting large numbers of horses from helicopters and leaving the carcasses to decay where they fall – a strategy used in landscapes in northern and central Australia.

 At its heart, conservation is a social activity underpinned (but not always) by science.
-Effective conservation in the transformed environments of the twenty first century is a much debated issue.
-One broad argument suggests that we need more and better of old-school Yellowstone-model protected areas and control of introduced species, to avert a conservation catastrophe.
+Effective conservation in the transformed environments of the twenty-first century is a much-debated issue.
+One broad argument suggests that we need more and better versions of old-school Yellowstone-model protected areas and control of introduced species, to avert a conservation catastrophe.
 But another emerging strand argues that these ‘no analogue ecosystems’ and hybridizing populations are the new form of biological diversity, more fit to flourish in a climate-changing world, and our conservation strategies should appropriately embrace this change.
-How we engage with Australia’s wild horses will, no doubt, continue to be contested and uncertain, but an acceptance of this uncertainty and change, as fundamentals of the everyday, might be the basis for developing more environmentally and socially benign relationships between people, animals and landscapes.
+How we engage with Australia’s wild horses will, no doubt, continue to be contested and uncertain, but an acceptance of this uncertainty and change, as fundamentals of every day, might be the basis for developing more environmentally and socially benign relationships between people, animals and landscapes.

 Acknowledgements: Thanks to Jen Owens for her work with brumby advocates in this research.